kosli-dev/secure-sdlc-process-template/content/docs/process/ssdlc/runtime/change_records.md

 ## Background

-The deployment steps in our pipelines automatically log all deployments, and we can also control that we only deploy software that is approved in the audit trail.
+The deployment steps in our pipelines automatically log all deployments, and we can also control that we only deploy software that is approved in the {{% param "csor"  %}} audit trail.

 ![Change Records](/images/change-records.png)